OvalEdge Blog - our knowledge about data catalog and data governance

 • Data Quality Lifecycle Management: Implements controls to prevent errors and ensure good data decisions.

-Effective governance isn’t just about documentation, it must be embedded in how people work.
-That’s why operationalizing governance through tools like a data catalog is critical.
-The policies you define need to show up where users interact with data.
-When done right, governance becomes a living process, one that’s reinforced by technology, scaled by workflows, and sustained by organizational commitment.
+Effective governance isn’t just documentation, it must be operationalized.
+This is why organizations use data governance tools alongside data catalog tools.
+When integrated, governance policies show up directly where users interact with data, creating a seamless experience.
+Governance then becomes a living process reinforced by technology, scaled by workflows, and sustained by organizational commitment.

 Data catalog vs. data governance: How to choose based on your current data challenges